-Learn the Art of Price Matching and Negotiation
+Leverage Price Matching and Smart Negotiation for Deals

 Black Friday’s onslaught of ads and door-busters can get you to go to stores you wouldn’t normally shop at – even if they’re places you don’t quite trust or you know have a mediocre reputation.

 Ivy says this is where price matching comes in.